mkurath/Github-Editor--for-dummies/docs/class2/module5/lab1.rst

   - _static
    - Images are stored in docs/_static/Class1
+  - index-rst
+   - Contains top level index information
-  - class2 - Text formatting and dicument structure are  defined in this section
+  - class2 - Text formatting and document structure are  defined in this section
    - class2.rst   Contains the structure of the top level title in the index
    - labinfo.rst  Contains the text of the top level title in the index
    - module**#**     Think about this as chapters.
 Each chapter has 2 components